A torsion Jacquet-Langlands Transfer via K-theory

 In this project, we aim to establish an integral version of the Jacquet-Langlands transfer (perhaps the most fundamental instance of functoriality) using ideas and tools of operator K-theory and C*-algebras.
 The strategy is built on capturing the theta correspondence theory of Howe in the formalism of Kasparov's powerful KK-theory.

 Description The theory of theta correspondence is major theme in representation theory and the theory of automorphic forms.
-A crucial discovery of this project has been that there is an intimate connection between theta correspondence and induction theory for representations of C*-algebras.
-Using this connection, we were able to prove that theta correspondence can be promoted from a set theoretic bijection to a categorical equivalence.
-There are now two papers on this: one is already on the arXiv and the other will be released within this week actually!
+A crucial discovery of this project has been that there is an intimate connection between local theta correspondence and the theory of C*-algebras.
+Using this connection, we were able to prove that local theta correspondence can be promoted from a set theoretic bijection to a categorical equivalence.

-Exploitation Route The result that we have just proven so far will be of interest the mathematicians working in representation theory and in operator algebra theory.
+Exploitation Route The result that we have proven so far have been of much interest the mathematicians working in representation theory and in operator algebra theory.
+I have received numerous conference and seminar invitations to talk about these findings.

 Sectors Other